Can Turtles Eat Mealworms? Facts & Safety Guide

 Mealworms can be served to reptiles, fish, and birds and are generally valued for being high in protein.

 You can get mealworms live or dried for your turtle, and both have different protein, fat, and fiber values, meaning if you add mealworms to your turtle’s diet, you will have to account for that so you don’t overfeed them.
-Overfeeding your turtle can lead to dangerous conditions like obesity and fatty liver disease (hepatic lipidosis).1 Before feeding your turtle mealworms, you must gut-load them to ensure they are nutritionally sound.
+Overfeeding your turtle can lead to dangerous conditions like obesity and fatty liver disease (hepatic lipidosis).1 Before feeding your turtle mealworms, it is best to “gut-load” them to maximize their nutritional yield, particularly for calcium.

 What Is Gut Loading?